hatamiarash7/ar-paas-action/README.md

 You should get your API key from `ArvanCloud Dashboard > Settings > API keys`.
 You need a key with **Container Service** permission.

-Define this key as a `Repository/Organization secret`.
+Define this key as a `Repository/Organization` secret.

 ## Contributing